Content marketing attracts new readers and book buyers.

 Having my own blogs have become an extension of my writing, which I now enjoy almost just as much as writing a new book.

-As you can see from the content of this post, which is an example of content marketing, I have a couple of affiliate links, but more links to useful resources.
+As you can see from the type of content of this post, which is an example of content marketing, I have a couple of affiliate links, but more links to useful resources.
 There is also no mention of my books.

-On occasions, I occasionally add a small image link to one of my books, such as the one here on the right, because it gains more attention in an article than if I placed it in a sidebar.
+On occasions, I add a small image link to one of my books, such as the one here on the right, because it gains more attention in an article than if I placed it in a sidebar.

 This article runs to around 1,400 words, which is about the right length for an informative article on any subject.